ACCOMMODATION IN MURCIA

 Would you like to rent a room in a shared flat with other students?

 It is very important to take care when booking your room: in recent years there have been many online scams, fake profiles and groups, and unscrupulous people taking advantage of foreign students.

 Management fees €175*

-The management fees are half of a months' rent.
+Our school's administrative expenses are half of a monthly rent.
 Our work consists of:

-* Flat search, monitoring of availability and negotiation with trusted landlords.
+* Apartment search, availability checking, and negotiation with trusted landlords.

-* Your peace of mind and security, which are priceless.
+* Your peace of mind and safety, which are priceless.

 Room per month + expenses approx. €350

 What does it mean to live with a host family in Murcia?